About Angel Falls and Devils Slide

 Overall, this drive would take around 15 minutes.

-If you’re coming from Bass Lake, there are other ways to get there, but I found it easiest to just backtrack on Road 222 until its junction with Road 274.
+If I was coming from Bass Lake, there were other ways to get there, but I found it easiest to just backtrack on Road 222 until its junction with Road 274.

-Keeping left at this fork to continue onto Road 432 (North Shore Rd), keep on Road 432 for the remaining 0.8 miles to the Willow Creek Day Use Parking on the left or the Falls Picnic Site street parking another 0.1-mile further.
+Keeping left at this fork to continue onto Road 432 (North Shore Rd), I then kept on Road 432 for the remaining 0.8 miles to the Willow Creek Day Use Parking on the left or the Falls Picnic Site street parking another 0.1-mile further.

-It gets very busy here, especially on Summer weekends so you might have to exercise a lot of patience (as well as a willingness to walk further) to find parking here.
+It was very busy here, especially on Summer weekends so I had to exercise a lot of patience (as well as a willingness to walk further) to find parking.

 Like with the convenient trailhead access, this drive would also take around 15 minutes depending on the traffic.

-If you’re coming from Bass Lake, take the Road 222 back towards North Shore Road, then turn right to go the final 0.8-0.9 miles towards the aforementioned parking spots for the trailhead as well as the picnic areas.
+Had I come from Bass Lake, I would have taken the Road 222 back towards North Shore Road, then turn right to go the final 0.8-0.9 miles towards the aforementioned parking spots for the trailhead as well as the picnic areas.